ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Distribution of parameter changes
 MDMC v0.1 uses a uniform RNG to determine the change in each parameter - need to determine if this is the best approach for sampling parameter phase space.

+### Flexibility of FoM calculations
+The most flexible structure for calculating FoMs would allow each dataset to use a different FoM when using multiple datasets.
+However allowing this additional flexibility will require additional code and may make the common user case more complicated to select - is it an option that is likely to be used? *Discuss this at June 2018 developer meeting*

+### Analysis
+Minimizer (or MDMCControl) needs to output some metadata about MC e.g. ratio of accepted/rejected steps, correlation between parameters etc.